 Resolution Resolution scores fell by a global average of 3 percent - led by Thailand (-7%) and The US (-5%) - as companies failed to deal proactively and effectively with customer issues.
 Al can be a transformative force for good as it relates to customer query resolution and problem solving, improving efficiency and enhancing the overall customer experience.
 With the power to process vast amounts of data and information quickly and accurately, Al systems are less likely to make mistakes or provide incorrect information, leading to more precise query resolution.
 In addition, AI can help human customer service agents by suggesting solutions based on previous interactions and customer data.
 This speeds up the problem-solving process and reduces the back-and-forth between customers and support teams.
 However, the process of implementing Al in customer service query or complaint management, and harnessing its problem-solving benefits is not without its challenges.
 Cost of implementation is a primary concern.
 Al-powered customer service solutions can be expensive, and businesses need to weigh the cost of implementation against the potential benefits.
-Additionally, Al-powered customer service solutions require a significant amount of data to be effective that require businesses to invest in the infrastructure to collect and store the data. -3% overall score Al-powered customer service Human oversight is another challenge.
+Additionally, Al-powered customer service solutions require a significant amount of data to be effective that require businesses to invest in the infrastructure to collect and store the data. © 2024 Copyright owned by one or more of the KPMG International entities.
+KPMG International entities provide no services to clients.
+All rights reserved.

+Human oversight is another challenge.
 Al-powered customer service solutions are not perfect and will need human monitoring to ensure customers receive the best possible service.
 This, too, can be a time-consuming and costly process for businesses to bring these resources into place.
 Finally, there is the challenge of customer acceptance, especially by customers who may be wary of Al-powered customer service solutions.
 To address such concerns, businesses should effectively and repeatedly communicate the benefits of the technology to their customers, while also properly training their Al-powered customer service solutions to handle customer inquiries and complaints in a professional and efficient manner. - 1.
-Consider using AI on employee and customer feedback to identify patterns and surface hidden issues. - 2.
-Extend root cause analysis to build a picture of linked pain points and the causal relationship between them to develop predictive models that drive proactive customer support. - Look to the next generation of conversational chatbots to avoid channel deflection to a lower satisfaction technology that can have short-term benefits, but long-term losses.
+Consider using AI on employee and customer feedback to identify patterns and surface hidden issues. - Extend root cause analysis to build a picture of linked pain points and the causal relationship between them to develop predictive models that drive proactive customer support. - 3.
+Look to the next generation of conversational chatbots to avoid channel deflection to a lower satisfaction technology that can have short-term benefits, but long-term losses.